Ben Kay: Career

-Having made his England A début against France A in Blagnac in 2000 Kay led England A to a 23–22 win over France A at Redruth in April 2001, and was called up for England's successful tour of North America and Japan that summer.
-He made his England début against Canada on 2 June 2001 displacing Danny Grewcock from the England side.
+Having made his England A debut against France A in Blagnac in 2000 Kay led England A to a 23–22 win over France A at Redruth in April 2001, and was called up for England's successful tour of North America and Japan that summer.
+He made his England debut against Canada on 2 June 2001 displacing Danny Grewcock from the England side.

 After another outstanding season he was named as the Tigers Members' Player of the Year 2001/2, and was a nominee for the Zurich Premiership Player of the Year.
 He was in the starting line-up for all the Six Nations games in 2002, and scored a try against Ireland.
 After touring with England to Argentina in the summer of 2002, where he scored his second try, Kay went on to compete in both the Autumn internationals and the Six Nations, before touring to New Zealand and Australia in June 2003.

 Kay confirmed his status as a core part of the England squad in the World Cup when he played every minute of every England game except the game against Uruguay.
 His line-out skills came to the fore here, particularly during the games against South Africa, when Kay learned to count in Afrikaans to crack the Springboks' line-out codes.
 During the final against Australia, Kay famously knocked-on (dropped the ball forwards) in a try-scoring position when a try would have almost certainly meant an England win.
 England won regardless, partly as a result of Tigers' teammate Lewis Moody winning a line-out Kay himself had called.

 Sir Clive Woodward selected him for the 2005 British & Irish Lions tour to New Zealand.
 Kay came off the bench against Argentina in an official Test prior to the tour.
 Kay started in the first Test of the series.

 He was the only player to play every minute of England's 2007 Rugby World Cup campaign culminating in their narrow loss in the Final.
 He was one of only four players to have started both the 2003 and 2007 RWC Finals, the other three being Jonny Wilkinson, Jason Robinson and Phil Vickery.

 Kay helped Leicester win the Premiership in 2007, starting the final as they defeated Gloucester.
 He was a used replacement in every game of the 2008 Six Nations.

 Kay started both the 2008–09 Heineken Cup final and the Guinness Premiership win the same season.
 The Tigers won back-to-back Premiership titles the following season, in the 2009–10 Guinness Premiership, by beating Saracens 33–27 at Twickenham, though Kay did not feature in that game.
 He decided to retire at the end of the 2009–10 season after 11 years with Leicester Tigers.
 He has since worked as a commentator for ESPN and BT Sport.

 He also served as non-executive director on Leicester Tigers' board of directors between 2014 and 2021.